alcaseybsu/alcaseybsu/README.md

 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> in the US.
 I'm currently working on getting as comfortable with front-end skills as I am with back-end.

-- :telescope: I’m studying Software Engineering with a concentration in Cybersecurity and Secure Software Design.
-I graduate in May 2024.
+- :telescope: I’m a recent Software Engineering graduate with a concentration in Cybersecurity and Secure Software Design.

 - :seedling: I'm interested in Quantum Computing and in getting my Master's Degree, or beyond.